 In order to run graphical Linux applications, you’ll need an X server.

-VcXsrv is the only fully open source and up-do-date native X server for windows.
+VcXsrv is the only fully open source and up-do-date native X server for Windows.
+Download and run the latest installer, then locate the XLaunch shortcut in the Start Menu, and click it.

 You may receive a prompt to allow it through your firewall.
 Cancel/deny this request!
 Otherwise, other computers on your network could access the server.